EventCAT Conference + OBS Studio: How to Overlay Real-Time Translated Captions

 This setup can also be used with YouTube Live, Google Meet (via OBS virtual cam), MS Teams, and other streaming platforms.

-• This feature is billed per Conference room.
-Contact us to activate it for your event.
+• This feature is billed per conference room.
+If you’d like to activate it for your event and include it in your live broadcast, please contact us via email: contact@eventcat.com.

 Proactive Tips